 Located on the stunning Prinsengracht – one of the city’s most beautiful canals and close to most of the city’s biggest attractions, this “Alice in Wonderland” inspired hotel offers design lux to the discerning.

 Based in a 19th Century bank with the Van Gogh and Rijksmuseums on one side and the chicest designer shops on the other, this is an upmarket place.
 Its glass lobby is the centrepiece of what is undoubtedly one of the city’s most stylish places to rest your head.

 best Boutique hotels in amsterdam

-Now we’re talking, The Pillows Hotel is right at the top of my list for a future stay.
+Now we’re talking, We stayed at Pillows for a glorious spontaneous anniversary weekend and I’m still dreaming about it (I even tracked down the candles they use because the whole interior smelled so utterly fabulous).
 This gorgeous bolthole which gets a glowing listing on Mr and Mrs Smith boasts a pastel palette and duvets that look like marshmallows.
 Based just on the side of the Vondelpark, it’s hard to think of a more lovely spot for a weekend getaway a deux.
-A second Amsterdam branch will be opening in the East of the city next year.

 Located in one of the loveliest bits of the city, in the heart of the Jordaan right on the Keizersgracht canal, three seventeenth century merchants’ houses have been converted into a glorious bolthole.
 With just 23 rooms and a stunning private garden, expect moody opulence in shades of purple, copper and black.
 With rooms playfully named Good, Better, Great, Exceptional, Outstanding and Best you can’t go wrong.
 Sister hotel to Cowley Manor in the Cotswolds and L’Hôtel in Paris this is a grown up and luxurious place to hang out.